 When looking for an apartment in the Dortmund area, it is recommended to start early.
 On this page, you will find an overview of various online portals and contact information on the topic of housing.

 It is helpful to include the Dortmund city districts and the respective suburbs into the search for accommodation.
-An overview is provided by the Dortmund city district portal (DE).
+An overview is provided by the Dortmund city district portal (only in German).

 The districts near TU Dortmund University include Eichlinghofen, Barop, Hombruch and Dorstfeld.
 The districts around the city center are the Kreuzviertel, the Klinikviertel, the Saarlandstraßenviertel and the Kaiserstraßenviertel.